Search for anything...

 Features

-• The Breville Smart Grinder Pro includes 60 unique settings this programmable conical burr grinder elevates the potential of your brew; Choose a unique setting and find the dose for your specific coffee
+• The Breville Smart Grinder Pro includes 60 unique settings this programmable conical burr grinder offers a wide range of possibilities for your brew; Choose a unique setting and find the right dose for your coffee

-• DOSING IQ: Precision digital time allows you to adjust and program grind time in 0.2 second increments giving you total control and a perfect dose every time
+• DOSING IQ: Precision digital time allows you to adjust and program grind time in 0.2 second increments giving you total control and an exact dose every time

-• FREE YOUR GRIND: The Smart Grinder Pro lets you grind directly into the portafilter, an airtight container, gold tone filter basket or paper filter
+• FREE YOUR GRIND: The Breville Smart Grinder Pro lets you grind directly into the portafilter, an airtight container, gold tone filter basket, or paper filter

-• PRE-PROGRAMMED SETTINGS: Intelligent settings help your grinder achieve perfect results regardless of how fine or coarse you require your beans
+• PRE-PROGRAMMED SETTINGS: Intelligent settings help your coffee and espresso bean grinder achieve precise results regardless of how fine or coarse you require your beans

-• 60 GRIND SETTINGS: With so many intuitive grind settings to choose from, you can create perfection from espresso to french press and everything inbetween
+• 60 GRIND SETTINGS: With so many intuitive grind settings to choose from, you can create a range of delicious coffee beverages in your own kitchen, from espresso to French press and everything in-between

-• LCD DISPLAY: A clear and concise LCD screen shows grind setting, grind time and number of shots or cups you have selected
+• LCD DISPLAY: A clear and concise LCD screen is included on the espresso grinder, showing grind setting, grind time and the number of shots or cups you have selected

 • INCLUDED ACCESSORIES: Portafilter Cradle Small 50 - 54mm, Portafilter Cradle Large 58mm, Grinds Container with Lid Sealing Cap, Conical Burr, Cleaning Brush